PySpice-org/PySpice/README.rst

 ------

  * Added an example to show how to use the NgSpice Shared Simulation Mode.
- * Completed the Spice netlist parser and added an example, thus we could now use a schematic editor to define the circuit.
+ * Completed the Spice netlist parser and added examples, we could now use a schematic editor to define the circuit.
+The program *cir2py* translates a circuit file to Python.

 ..
 End